-Though Erna has been physically absent from my life for more than eleven years, I still feel as if her gift of music and her zest for life surfaces regularly.
+Though Erna has been physically absent from my life for many years, I still feel as if her gift of music and her zest for life surface regularly.
 I recall her once saying that despite being widowed and living alone for more than 30 years, she never felt alone because she always had the memories of the special people who had been a part of her life.
 I shall carry her lessons and memories of our interactions throughout my life, too.

-Etched into a plaque and prominently placed in her apartment for all those years that I knew her was one of Erna’s favorite mantras:
+Etched into a plaque and prominently placed in her apartment for all the years that I knew her was one of Erna’s favorite mantras:

 “Life without humor is no life at all.”